AmrAhmedElagoz/Algorithms-for-optimization/02-Derivatives-and-Gradients/notes.md

 The second derivatives capture information about the local curvature of the function.

+In optimization, the goal is often to find the minimum or maximum of a function $f(x)$.
+For functions of multiple variables, the behavior near critical points (where the gradient $\nabla f(x)=0$) is crucial.
+The Hessian matrix, which contains all the second-order partial derivatives of $f$, provides information about the curvature of the function around these critical points.

 The Hessian matrix $H(\mathbf{x})$ of a function $f: \mathbb{R}^n \rightarrow \mathbb{R}$ is defined as:

 $H(\mathbf{x})$ = $\begin{bmatrix}